Life is full of emotional turmoil that we need to heal. This is where emotional healing comes in.

 It can be physically draining to heal your emotions.
 So making sure your body is working helps.

 Second, our bodies hold onto emotions that are not processed.
 You will speed up your emotional healing by working on your physical body.

 This goes beyond a healthy diet and exercise.
 While those are important, you also need to engage in some form of bodywork that will release the stuck emotions.

 Bodywork is a way of working with the body that works the muscle, energy, posture, etc. so that the body can heal.

 If you want more of the science behind the stuck emotions I recommend the following book.
 Molecules of Emotion: The Science Behind Mind-Body Medicine.

-Following are the four types of bodywork that I prefer.
+Following are the types of bodywork that I prefer.
 Keep in mind they are not the only ones available.

 Who knew that relaxing with a massage could help you not only heal your body but release emotions.
 Your emotions can end up living in your tissues.

 When getting a massage, you loosen the muscles and release the emotions.
 I have even heard of people having a massage therapist with them at counseling to get double the benefit!